slevithan/regex/README.md

 </details>

 > [!NOTE]
 > Subroutines are based on the feature in PCRE and Perl.
 PCRE allows several syntax options including the `\g<name>` used by `regex`, whereas Perl uses `(?&name)`.
-Ruby also supports subroutines (and uses the `\g<name>` syntax), but it has behavior differences related to backreferences and duplicate group names that arguably make them less useful.
+Ruby also supports subroutines (and uses the `\g<name>` syntax), but it has behavior differences related to capturing and backreferences that arguably make them less useful.

 ### Subroutine definition groups